wardogsq/Netflix-Uninterrupter/README.md

 INSTALL
 ---------------------------
-CHROME:  Just drag the file into the extension tab in chrome and it will auto install.(also compatible with TamperMonkey extension)
+CHROME:  Just drag the file into the extension tab in chrome and it will auto install.(also compatible with <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en">TamperMonkey</a> extension)

 FIREFOX:  (Untested) Should be compatible with Greasemonkey extension, if not let me know in the comments and I'll make it compatible.